JacobBHartman/taj/README.md

 ..- [ ] Select t2.micro instance type
 ..- [ ] Continue with setup

+#### 1.1: AWS VPC

-#### 1.1: Setup a VPC in AWS.
+> Setup a VPC in AWS.
 Try to do this without using the setup wizard.
 There are a bunch of pieces thats the wizard does without telling you.
 Setting up manually will help you to learn about the various components needed for a VPC to work.
 Msot of these are components that only need to be set up once for the lifetime of the VPC, so you probably won't encounter them often but knowing about them can help with troubleshooting later on.
 Setting up a VPC in AWS was another project in the Taos curriculum.
 Contact staff for details.

 * Go to AWS VPC Dashboard
 * Click "VPC's" under resources